Obstructed

 Genesis 31:33-35, Jasher 31:50

-And she said to her father, “Let it not displease my lord that I cannot rise up before you; for the custom of women is upon me.”
+Rachel said to her father, “Please don’t be upset that I can’t stand up for you—the way of women is upon me.”

-And he searched but found not the images.
+So he searched, but didn’t find the images.

 Jacob chided with Laban